jiripospisil/jpospisil.com/source/2017-06-02-understanding-lock-files-in-npm-5.html.markdown

 because semver as implemented by NPM doesn't have a concept of allowing a wide range but also blacklisting specific versions.

+This of course begs the question whether it's actually worth it to add the lock file into the version control when working on libraries.
+A thing to keep in mind however is that the lock file contains not only dependencies but also *dev* dependencies.
+In that sense working on a library is similar to working on an application (see the next section) and having the exact same dev dependencies over time and across multiple machines is an advantage.

 ## When working on an application

 Alright, what about packages used by the end users in the terminal or bundled